 By shifting alliances and using mercenary support, he placed himself in a position of power, attacking and defeating the governor of al-Andalus in 755 and making Córdoba his capital.
-As news of his success spread eastward, men who had previously worked in the Umayyad administrative system came to Spain to work with Abd al-Rahman, and his administrative system came to resemble that formerly operative in Damascus.
-The Umayyad dynasty in al-Andalus was to last until 1031 AD.
+As news of his success spread eastward, men who had previously worked in the Umayyad administrative system in Damascus came to al-Andalus to work with Abd al-Rahman, and his administrative system came to resemble that formerly operative in Damascus.
+The Umayyad dynasty in al-Andalus was to last until 1031 AD..

 Abd al-Rahman I al-Dakhil never took on the title of caliph.

 Return to Muslim Occupation al Andalus series of articles